 When buying something as expensive as property in a foreign country you need a lawyer who you can be certain is working for you and you alone.
 Because you can never be sure about their relationship, you should always avoid using lawyers recommended by estate agents or developers.
 And looking for an independent lawyer once a dispute has started is like closing the stable door after the horse has bolted.
 You need your own Spanish lawyer from the very start.

-Managing your relationship with your Spanish property lawyer
+Managing the relationship with your lawyer in Spain

 Don’t sign or pay anything to an estate agent or developer until you have had an independent lawyer who specialises in Spanish property law give you the all clear.